Compound Selection Decisions: An Almost SURE Approach: Introduction

-Decisions selected by { \textsc{ASSURE}}{} enjoy strong optimality guarantees.
-As the number of parameters diverges ($n \to\infty$), we show that the performance gap between the estimated optimal decision and the optimizer of \eqref {eq:welfare_expected} within $\mathcal D$---i.e., \emph{regret}---converges to zero at minimax optimal rates, up to log factors.
-Both the upper and lower bounds for regret are novel analyses.
-Applied to $\mathcal D_{\textsc{close-gauss}}$, since many popular shrinkage methods are nested within $\mathcal D_{\textsc{close-gauss}}$, decisions tuned by { \textsc{ASSURE}} would asymptotically improve over screening on these status-quo shrinkage methods.
-The bulk of the paper concerns Gaussian estimates, but similar arguments pertain to Poisson $Y_i$ as well; we present these related results as an extension.
+Our second contribution derives statistical guarantees for \assure{*}, in the regime where the number of parallel settings diverges ($n\to\infty$), but each setting contains a noisy estimate ($\sigma_i^2 \not\to 0$).
+We show that the performance gap between the estimated optimal decision and the population optimizer of \eqref{eq:welfare_expected} within $\mathcal D$---i.e., \emph{regret}---converges to zero at minimax optimal rates, up to log factors.
+Applied to $\mathcal D_{\text{\closegauss}}$, decisions tuned by \assure{*} would asymptotically match the performance of the best member of $\mathcal D_{\text{\closegauss}}$, and thus outperform alternative methods for selecting from $\mathcal D_{\closegauss}$, including plug-in empirical Bayes.

-Importantly, our analysis differs from and complements \emph{empirical Bayes} analyses \citep{jiang2020general,gu2023invidious,walters2024empirical,kline2024discrimination,chen2022empirical} by focusing on the compound objective \eqref{eq:welfare_expected} rather than its empirical Bayesian counterpart Empirical Bayes analyses treat $\mu_ {1:n}$ as random effects and integrates over their distribution; in contrast, our compound perspective is analogous to fixed effects in panel data \citep{dano2025binary}.
-The benefit of treating $\mu_{1:n} \sim P$ as random is that the optimal selection decision screens on the posterior mean $\E_{P} [\mu_i \mid Y_i]$: Under $P$ and $W_{\text{EB}}$, there is no misalignment between estimation and selection decisions.

-That benefit comes with two costs that our framework avoids.
-First, empirical Bayesians have to carefully model $P$.
-Failing to model this distribution well---either misspecifying how $\mu_i$ is predicted by the contextual information \citep{chen2022empirical} or how $\mu_i$ correlates with $\mu_j$ \citep{bonhomme2024estimating}---could harm the selection decision.
-The compound decision framework avoids these problems entirely by conditioning on $\mu_{1:n}$.
-Second, optimality for $W_ {\text{EB}}$ is with respect to a new draw of units $\mu_i \sim P$.
-In \citet{bergman2024creating}, for instance, empirical Bayes evaluates performance over a randomly drawn new Census tract, whereas optimality with respect to \eqref{eq:welfare} keeps fixed the sample of Census tracts, and only imagines alternative draws of the estimation error in economic mobility.

-To be sure, a SURE-based compound decision is limited to optimality within a class of decision rules $\mathcal D$.
-Empirical Bayes methods can match the performance of the optimal decision under $P$, without constraining to a class $\mathcal D$.
-That shortcoming of compound decisions can be overcome by selecting $\mathcal D$ via some working empirical Bayes model.
-When a model of $P$ implies a parsimonious class of decisions rules through $a(Y_i) = \one (\E_P [\mu_i \mid Y_i] > 0)$,\footnote{Posterior means with Gaussian $Y$ are monotone in $Y$, and thus this threshold rule can be equivalently written as $Y_i > \delta_i$.} optimizing among this class using { \textsc{ASSURE}} weakly improves over the empirical Bayes decisions under an estimated prior $\hat P$.
-Thus, our method can be combined with (parametric) empirical Bayesian modeling: it \emph{fine-tunes} such a model without harming performance.